All Episodes

 He's crazy.

-Another attack, abandon Afghanistan.
+Another attack, abandoned Afghanistan.

-This is what Al Qaeda.
+This is what Al-Qaeda.

-You know, the stateless nation, a stateless nation is ripe.
+A stateless nation, a stateless nation is ripe.

-That's where Osama bin Laden moved it.
+That's where Osama bin Laden moved.

 There was no government there.